Whole Farm > Transition & Estate Planning > Making It Work

 To effectively work as a family team, it is important that you hold business meetings.
 Most farm families underestimate the importance of regular family business meetings.
 However, business meetings provide a vehicle for making important family business decisions.
 Below are ideas you can use for holding successful family business meetings.

 - Business setting - Meetings should be held in a business environment.
 If possible meet in an office.
 If you use the kitchen table, be sure that the table is cleared of food and other items.
 Family members should sit around a table or in a circle.
 No one should be seated at a position of power.
-Take the telephone off the hook and try to minimize interruptions.
+Turn off the telephones and try to minimize interruptions.

 - Meet regularly - Meetings should be held on a regular schedule.
 Meetings held on an "as needed" basis are usually only held during emergencies.
 Also it’s easy to postpone meetings because family members often don’t attach much importance to them.
 If a meeting has to be cancelled, it should be rescheduled.
 Holding regular meetings should become a habit.

-- Prepared agenda - Prepare an agenda in advance.
+- Prepared agenda - Prepare and circulate an agenda in advance.
 At the beginning of the meeting, give a copy to each family member.
 The agenda gives the meeting structure and keeps the discussion focused on the important topics.
 Ask if there are additional items that should be added.
-All family members should have the opportunity to place topics on the agenda—either in advance or at the beginning of the meeting.
+All family members should have the opportunity to place topics on the agenda - either in advance or at the beginning of the meeting.

 - Prepared materials - Prepare materials on important decisions in advance.
 Give the materials to the members in advance or during the meeting.
 This would include financial materials, information on proposed capital expenditures, etc. If the materials are distributed before the meeting, it’s important that the family members review and study the materials before the meeting.